List of Star Wars species (U–Z): Dathomirian

 Dathomirian Zabrak skin coloration for males could be red, peach, or yellow.
 Females could have white, blue, or gray skin.
 Only males had horns, females didn't.
 Male Dathomirian Zabraks did not have hair unlike Iridonians, but females could.

 Dathomirian tattoos were quite elaborate, and were applied to them at a young age.
 Tattoos could be black or brown and were created using the paste of the mushling plant from their home planet of Dathomir.

 Male Dathomirians referred to each other as brothers.
 They were skilled in melee and hand-to-hand combat and known for their tribal and savage ways.

 Female Dathomirians referred to each other as sisters and lived in clans with each practicing the dark side of the force which they called, "magick".
 They're also the more dominant gender.

-Known Dathomirian Zabrak from canon and the expanded universe include Darth Maul, Savage Opress, Asajj Ventress (The Clone Wars).
+Known Dathomirian Zabrak from canon and the expanded universe include Darth Maul, Savage Opress and Asajj Ventress (The Clone Wars).